Are there any particular tax regimes applicable to intellectual property, such as patent box?

 No, we do not have a patent box regime or other regimes providing a preferential tax treatment for income and gains generated from intellectual property.
 That is, royalties and capital gains generated from intellectual property derived by a Japanese corporation are taxed in the same manner as ordinary business profits.

 The Netherlands has an innovation box regime.
-Income that qualifies for the innovation box is effectively taxed at a reduced rate of 7% (instead of the regular rate of 20%-25%).
+Income that qualifies for the innovation box is effectively taxed at a reduced rate of 7% (instead of the regular rate, currently being 20%-25%).

 As of 1 January 2017, the innovation box regime has been amended on a number of aspects.
 The key features of the innovation box regime are as follows: